0xcadams/proof-of-residency/WHITEPAPER.md

 However, this comes with another process which can be handled off-chain - the community can manage token challenges depending on data from Committers, and if a Committer is involved with a number of failed challenges, they can be removed as a Committer.
 There is a financial and social incentive for the community to be diligent and timely about these challenges, since any unclaimed Committer funds (which are always timelocked for eight weeks from the latest commitment activity) will be transferred to the project treasury, to be managed by the DAO.
 This gives the DAO **two weeks** after the token challenges have expired (six weeks) to determine whether the challenged commitments have been overwhelmingly falsified, and reclaim the Committer's contributions and burn the associated tokens before the Committer can remove their funds.

+### Event-Based Letter Sending

+In order to mitigate #5 in [Known Attack Vectors/Tradeoffs](#known-attack-vectorstradeoffs), the sending of letters can be abstracted into an event-based service.
+It could be as simple as a Redis-based queue which clears after a certain threshold (2 hours) which has a key of requester's `to` address and value of `mnemonic`.
+The Committers can listen for the `CommitmentCreated(to, signatory, commitment)` event to be emitted, and send letters based on this.
+The `mnemonic` is not enough information to recreate the `publicKey` used in the commitment and can be safely stored temporarily in a DB, since there is a BIP39 password extension.
+This can also include a random jitter (on the order of hours or even days) to account for #2 in [Known Attack Vectors/Tradeoffs](#known-attack-vectorstradeoffs).

 ### Metadata Hardening

 The current metadata is returned by an API, which presents issues for longevity and trust in the protocol.
 We would like to move towards storing the metadata in IPFS as each token is minted.
+This is not mission-critical, since the metadata is only a supplement to the token.